 While the black dial on the first layer features a combination of golden arrow-shaped indices and Arabic numerals, the secondary dial is made of gold and shows black Roman numerals.

 The hour hand for the secondary time-zone also looks completely different, although its bottle-opener form is rather arguable.
 It is meant to focus its owner’s attention on current time but, on the photo, we see just an arrow-shaped index marker.

 So, it would be nice if the second dial featured only Roman numerals without the hour markers.

-The watch is quite large, too, but seems to be well proportioned.
+The case is large, too, but is also well-proportioned.
 I’m sure it will look great on a wrist of an average man (if he can afford a hefty price tag of CHF 32,000.)